benedekrozemberczki/SEAL-CI/README.md

 #### Model options
 ```
   --epochs                      INT     Number of epochs.
 Default is 10.
   --budget                      INT     Nodes to be added.
-Default is 10.
+Default is 20.
   --labeled-count               INT     Number of labeled instances.
-Default is 10.
+Default is 50.
   --weight-decay                FLOAT   Weight decay of Adam.
-Defatuls is 10^-6.
+Defatul is 10^-6.
   --gamma                       FLOAT   Regularization parameter.
-Default is 1.0.
+Default is 10^-4.
   --learning-rate               FLOAT   Adam learning rate.
 Default is 0.01.
 ```
 ### Examples